siobhain/rpslsgame/README.md

 ![RPSLS Mobile gameButtons](docs/gameButtonsMobile.PNG)

-The 5 buttons are displayed on a grid with automatic column sizes for each button, The 5 buttons fit on screen from 300px to All 5 gameButtons are white background with black font detailing both the icon and the name of the hand gesture.
+The 5 buttons are displayed on a grid with automatic column sizes for each button, The 5 buttons fit on screen from 300px

+All 5 gameButtons are white background with black font detailing both the icon and the name of the hand gesture.
 The icon is double the font-size (at 2em) than the name underneath.
 The button corners are rounded slightly with a border-radius of 0.5em.
 On hover the background changes to a soft yellow color (a shade darker than the game background color) & alerts the user that it can be clicked.
 Once the Dom is loaded js adds a 'click' eventListener to each of these ganeButtons.